CHMcCartney/CS4641/docs/_posts/midterm.markdown

 This will allow us to compete with other submissions on kaggle since the previous submissions used old data (around 2015).
 The new data from NYC’s website will be more accurate and relevant to post-COVID time and will factor in inflated prices and make prediction based on it.
 However, the data existing before covid-19 has already been prepared below and will be merged into the new dataset from the NYC TLC website.

 Dataset - (https://drive.google.com/file/d/1-CmijbmmmASVIQLBPF2FGCCz2avQqRni/view?usp=share_link)
+# Methods
+Data has been cleaned via implementing backward feature selection, along with mean squared error and mean absolute error metrics.

 # Results and Discussion

 # Conclusion
+Given the relatively large size of our raw dataset, performing dimension reduction and other cleaning methods presented signifcant difficulties.

 # Work Distribution Chart